ackxolotl/ixgbed/README.md

 ## Features

 * first 10 Gbit/s network driver on Redox
+* transmitting 250 times faster than e1000 / rtl8168 driver
+* MSI-X interrupts (not supported by Redox yet)
 * less than 1000 lines of code for the driver
 * documented code